Topographic & Bathymetric Surveys

 Water Level and Water Quality Monitoring

-For tidal and fluvial environments, cbec utilises our own suite of water level recorders (pressure transducers) to collect water level measurements (often for the purposes of discharge gauging or hydraulic model calibration).
+For tidal and fluvial environments, cbec utilises our own water level recorders (pressure transducers) to collect water level measurements (often for the purposes of discharge gauging or hydraulic model calibration).

 We also have specialist equipment for the long-term monitoring of water temperature, dissolved oxygen (DO), turbidity, conductivity, pH, contaminants and nutrients.